-Mystery Jets’ upcoming album A Billion Heartbeats – now to be released in early 2020* – will be the second that the band has co-produced alongside longtime collaborator and close friend Matthew Twaites.
+Mystery Jets’ upcoming album A Billion Heartbeats will be the second that the band has co-produced alongside longtime collaborator and close friend Matthew Twaites.

 After taking the time to get to grips with self-producing on their previous album, Curve of the Earth (2016), the Mystery Jets have further honed their sonic capabilities with the yet-to-be-released guitar-heavy record, bridging the gap between their signature indie-pop and the heavier rock style they sought to project this time around.
 The development in sound and vision is evident, a lot of which came down to the decision to make their sixth studio album a guitar-driven affair.
 Also heavy on vintage synthesisers and recorded primarily in the Brain Yard, a bunker-like warehouse, the final piece is permeated by atmospheric and detailed audio excellence that represents the band’s “cinematic” approach.